ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 | application/yaml                     | {{application-yaml}} of this document       |
 |--------------------------------------|---------------------------------------------|

-IANA has updated the "Structured Syntax Suffixes" registry at <https://www.iana.org/assignments/media-type-structured-suffix>
+IANA is asked to update the "Structured Syntax Suffixes" registry at <https://www.iana.org/assignments/media-type-structured-suffix>
 with the registration information provided in the section below.

 |--------------------------|------------------------------------------|